Shark Bait (film): Plot

 When Troy returns to the reef, Pi initiates a chase through the valley Nerissa used to train him.
-All the obstacles hit Troy until they reach Flat Bottom.
+Troy is hit by all the obstacles until reaching Flat Bottom.
 Nerissa and Dylan shove Bart and Eddie down a lobster hole and Dylan retrieves his mother's pearl.
-Troy swats Pi into a cliff, burying him in rocks and Nerissa is also hit by Troy.
-Just as all seems lost, Thornton joins the fight with the marlins, who apologize to Nerissa for not helping when he needed them.
+Troy swats Pi into a cliff, burying him in rocks also hitting Nerissa.
+Just as all seems lost, Thornton joins the fight along with the marlins, who apologize to Nerissa for not helping when he needed them.
 Percy and Meg return and free Pi.
-Pi sees a net and tricks Troy to chase him up to the surface, where he leads Troy into the net and narrowly escapes the shark's jaws.
+Pi sees a net and tricks Troy to chase him up to the surface where he leads Troy into the net and narrowly escapes the shark's jaws.
 A screaming Troy trapped in the net, begs for his life as the fishermen lift him from the sea.

 The reef's population proclaims Pi a hero and mock Troy, believing he will be made into seafood.
 Nerissa tells Pi he is like a son to him and gives him his pearl.
 Pi presents Cordelia with the pearl, and she accepts it.
 They kiss as the reef celebrates, including a redeemed Bart and Eddie, who rejoice at their freedom from Troy.

 In the mid-credits scene, Thornton tells Pi's story to everyone on the reef, proud he can now tell a true story, ending with, "Pi was determined; he refused to despair.
 I know it's all true, for you see, I was there..."